westerndigitalcorporation/zonedstorage.io/docs/introduction/zoned-storage.md

 The use of zone capacities different from the zone size allows for the zone size to remain constant for all zones while allowing an optimized mapping of a zone storage capacity to the underlying media characteristics.
-For instance, in the case a flash based device, a zone capacity can be aligned to the size of flash erase blocks without imposing host requirements on the device erase block size.
+For instance, in the case of a flash-based device, a zone capacity can be aligned to the size of flash erase blocks without imposing host requirements on the device erase block size.

 ## Zone Models

 The zone interface of zoned storage devices can take different forms.
-These forms are referred to as "models", and their differences impacts hosts and users.
+These forms are referred to as "models", and their differences impact hosts and users.
 It is important to understand these differences, as not all implementation options are appropriate for a particular storage application.
 The two models that are in use today are: